 - Caramel sauce

 In general, the lighter the colour of the cinnamon, the higher its quality.
 The ground variety loses it’s flavour punch fairly quickly so you’ll need to stock up on new cinnamon more often that other spices.

 In this recipe, I use ground cinnamon (aka cinnamon powder).
 If you want a more intense flavour then you can use cinnamon sticks instead.
 For this ice cream, use about 10″ of sticks.
 Toss them in at the end of cooking your Anglaise (the custard) and allow them to infuse overnight.

 How to make cinnamon ice cream without a machine

-Follow the recipe until the last step – then, instead of churning in an ice cream make, pour into a container and freeze.
+Follow the recipe until the last step, then, instead of churning in an ice cream maker, pour into a container and freeze.
 Every half an hour remove the ice cream and beat it until smooth, then continue freezing.
 You’ll need to beat the ice cream about 3-4 times as it hardens.